-2017 NFL schedule: Record predictions for all 32 teams
+2017 NFL schedule: Record predictions, analysis for all 32 teams

 Predicted record: 6-10

-The good news is the Bears host fellow bottom feeders Cleveland and San Francisco.
+The good news: The Bears host fellow bottom-feeders Cleveland and San Francisco.
 The bad news: Chicago’s current roster doesn’t look whole lot better than last year’s when the Bears finished 3-13.
 And their 2017 schedule is not easy.
 The Bears open against the defending NFC champion Atlanta Falcons, followed by tough games against Tampa, Pittsburgh and Green Bay. -- Jeff Dickerson

 Detroit Lions